 Silvi Kanošina's remarks on the interview at the Saulep residence at Järva Street 11a for Raeküla Sõnumid nr 3 also portrays his love for art.

 Already on the front wall one can notice a white swan decorating the house, in the foyer the guests are greeted by a wall mosaic compiled of pieces of ceramics on the topic of the adventures of Lembitu, an Estonian folk hero.
-Even though the artist used several different techniques (graphic art, linocutting, oil painting, water painting...), using Saulep's own words he "still had a scrap with sculpture".
+Even though the artist used several different techniques (graphic art, linocut, oil painting, water painting...), using Saulep's own words he "still had a beef with sculpture".
 Regardless of that revelation the bathroom wall is decorated by a mermaid and several small sculptures reside by the pond in the garden.

 "I like to paint, I want to continue painting," said the artist to Tea Kurvits.
-Saulep has made over two hundred works in different genres.
+Saulep has made over a couple of hundred works in different genres.
 There are many landscape and nude paintings, also portraits of significant Estonian militarists and country leaders.
 By the way, the portrait of Konstantin Päts that decorates Raeküla Old School centre is painted by our own local artist Osvald Saulep.
 Saulep passed away in June 2016.

-In addition to painting, Saulep sang in the Pärnu military choir led by his life partner Helle Kullamaa for many years.
-For the big catch, 1982, oil 5.
-Kalevi Street 34 - lines, villages and legends The next street up to Riia Street is called Lennuki, just as the sawmill that was situated more or less at the end of the same street.
+In addition to painting Saulep sang in the Pärnu military choir led by his life partner Helle Kullamaa for many years.

+The next street up to Riia Street is called Lennuki, just as the sawmill that was situated more or less at the end of the same street.
 Today's names were given to Raeküla's streets in the 1960's by museum employees.
 Thus it is not surprising that Lennuki is followed by Uku, Lembitu, Vambola etc. These are the names of Estonian folk heroes.
-Before being named by the museum employees, Raeküla's streets were called lines.
+Before being named by the museum employees Raeküla's streets were called lines.
 There were 12 lines altogether.
 For example, nowadays Lembitu Street was called Line no 2.

 Perhaps you have heard that Raeküla is also called Rotiküla (Rat's Village).
 To be more exact, Rotiküla is only this part of Raeküla you are currently walking in.
 Raeküla was in fact divided into six "villages".
 The land formerly owned by Jakob Päts between present Lembitu and Järva Street were called Pätsi küla, from there towards the town centre until Saare Street was Truše küla, also named after a land owner.
 From Saare Street to Raja Street lay Kännuküla (Stump village).
-Since the high buildings of the Mai area had not yet been built, the area up to the present A.H.
+Since the high buildings of Mai area had not been built yet, the area up to present A.H.
 Tammsaare Street was all considered Raeküla.
 The strip between Metsa and Riia Street was called Soolikaküla (Bowels village).
-From

-Pätsi küla towards Riga lay Tagaküla (Hind or back village) and the part between Merimetsa Street and the sea - was the infamous Rotiküla.
+From Pätsi küla towards Riga lay Tagaküla (Hind or back village) and the part between Merimetsa Street and the sea - was the infamous Rotiküla.

-A map of Raeküla based on information from the early decades of last century.
-Private photo There are several legends to explain why Rotiküla is called Rat's Village.
+There are several legends about why Rotiküla is called Rat's Village.
 These are the most common: